 The Alabama Veterans Museum and Archives opened its doors in 2000 with a few primitive displays and much renovation work still to be done.
 We had our Grand Opening and Dedication service on Nov.
 10, 2002.
 Our guest speaker was Johnny Spann of Winfield, Ala., father of Mike Spann, the first American killed in Afghanistan in the wake of the terrorist attack on America.
 One week later, Ken David lost his battle with cancer.
 The museum is divided into three areas: the Tyler Craig Memorial Library; the Bob McAbee Exhibit Hall, and the Wendell Powers Auditorium to commemorate the untold hours of volunteer labor these three museum board members gave, and continue to give, to this building.

 Q. What eras in history are housed in the museum?

-A. Artifacts from the Revolutionary War, Civil War, WW I , WW II, Korean, Viet Nam, Desert Storm and the present "Operation Enduring Freedom" are displayed.
+A. Artifacts from the Revolutionary War, Civil War, WW I , WW II, Korean, Viet Nam, Desert Storm and "Operation Enduring Freedom" are displayed.
 And new displays and exhibits are part of the growth of the museum.